 Good practice?
-Poor practice Risk appetite (continued) There was little detailed information held on a customer file about the customer's risk appetite and no indication that the customer information had been updated between the customer taking up the service in October 2010 and the FCA's requesting the file, 4.5 years later.
-The information was contradictory, including unresolved issues arising from the answers to the customer's risk profiling questionnaire.
+Poor practice Risk appetite (continued) There was little detailed information held on a customer file about the customer's risk appetite and no indication that the customer information had bee updated between the customer taking up the service in October 2010 and the FCA's requesting the file, 4.5 years later.
+The information was contradictory, including unresolved issues arising from the answer to the customer's risk profiling questionnaire.
 No records were kept of numerous meetings that apparently took place during this period.
-The customer's risk appetite as of March 2015 was low-medium, which was difficult to reconcile with a portfolio containing over 90 per cent equities and in the absence of any agreed investment strategy with the customer Matching the customer's portfolio with risk appetite A customer's periodic report indicated differences to the relevant in-house target model where it was underweight in European equities and overweight in cash.
+The customer's risk appetite as of March 2015 was low-medium, which was difficult to reconcile with a portfolio containing over 90 per cent equities and in the absence of any agreed investment strategy with the customer.
+Matching the customer's portfolio with risk appetite A customer's periodic report indicated differences to the relevant in-house target model where it was underweight in European equities and overweight in cash.
 However the firm monitored and documented the deviations from the house model clearly showing it had a mechanism in place to manage the risk.
-A customer had a high risk appetite and was invested accordingly.
-It was noted the customer had other significant assets.
-The file clearly recorded that the customer's portfolio managed by the firm was to be managed in isolation to the customer objectives and risk profiles.
-It was clear across all files that the firm was managing its customer investment portfolios in line with the house model asset allocations. of any agreed investment strategy with the customer.
-A customer's portfolio held a high proportion of cash holdings.
+A customer had a high risk appetite and was invested A customer's portfolio held a high proportion of cash holdings.
 The file contained no explanation why this differed from the model portfolio approach the firm generally adopted or the target allocation.
-The customer indicated on the risk profile questionnaire that they had an aggressive outlook in relation to risk; however, this appeared to have been overridden without clear justification to a balanced risk profile.
+The customer indicated on the risk profile questionnaire that they had an aggressive outlook in relation to risk; however, this appeared to have been overridde without clear justification to a balanced risk profile.
 Neither of these risk classifications appeared to match the customer's investment holding.
 A firm adopted a target allocation for its balanced risk investors.
-The target allocation appeared to be up to 10% AIM/small cap securities and 50% FTSE 350.
+The target allocation appeared to accordingly.
+It was noted the customer had other significant assets.
+The file clearly recorded that the customer's portfolio managed by the firm was to be managed in isolation to the customer's other assets. be up to 10% AIM/small cap securities and 50% FTSE 350.
 It was unclear what the remainder of the investment portfolio should contain within this risk profile.
 In a case where a customer was assessed as having a balanced risk profile the investment portfolio contained 100% equities.
+A firm had several investment house models to meet different customer objectives and risk profiles.
+It was clear across all files that the firm was managing its customer investment portfolios in line with the house model asset allocations.
 It was noted that clients held other investments / assets.
 However, it was unclear from the information on file whether the customers' portfolios should be managed in isolation of other investments.
 It was therefore unclear if the firm should take account of these other investments / assets in respect of a customer's overall objectives and risk appetite.
 It could not be demonstrated what the impact was on the overall suitability of the investments customers held with the firm.
-For example, concentration risk in asset classes, geographic regions and individual investments
+For example, concentration risk in asset classes, geographic regions and individual investments could occur, in the absence of detailed information.